 - The letter should not exceed two paragraphs

-- There are no hard and fast rules regarding the optimal length of a recommendation letter
+- There are no hard rules regarding the optimal length of a recommendation letter

-- The truth is, it can be as long or as short as you want
+- It can be as long or as short as you want

 Ron Auerbach, MBA